Generalizations of Fano's Inequality for Conditional Information Measures via Majorization Theory: Preliminaries

-We now introduce a \emph{generalized conditional information measure} of an $\mathcal{X}$-valued r.v.\ $X$ given a $\mathcal{Y}$-valued r.v.\ $Y$, where $\mathcal{Y}$ is an arbitrary alphabet \footnote{Unless stated otherwise, we automatically assume that $\mathcal{Y}$ is standard Borel.}.
-Denote by $\mathbb{E}[ \cdot ]$ the expectation operator.
-Given a symmetric, concave, and lower semicontinuous function $\phi : \mathcal{P}( \mathcal{X} ) \to [0, \infty]$, the generalized conditional information measure is defined by
+Let $X$ be an $\mathcal{X}$-valued r.v.\ and $Y$ a $\mathcal{Y}$-valued r.v., where $\mathcal{Y}$ is an abstract alphabet.
+Unless stated otherwise, assume that the measurable space of $\mathcal{Y}$ with a certain $\sigma$-algebra is standard Borel, where a measurable space is said to be \emph{standard Borel} if its $\sigma$-algebra is the Borel $\sigma$-algebra generated by a Polish topology on the space.
+Assuming that $\phi : \mathcal{P}(\mathcal{X}) \to [0, \infty]$ is a symmetric, concave, and lower semicontinuous function, the generalized conditional information measure $\mathsf{H}_{\phi}(X \mid Y)$ is defined by \eqref{def:A}.
+The postulates on $\phi$ we have imposed here are useful for technical reasons to employ majorization theory; see the following lemma.